Award in Fundamental IT Skills at the Workplace

 The learner will be able to:

-- Solve basic IT related connection issues which are commonly encountered at the workplace.
+- Solve basic IT-related connection issues that are commonly encountered at the workplace.

-- Perform troubleshooting procedures to solve basic IT problems which the learner may have not encountered before.
+- Perform troubleshooting procedures to solve basic IT problems that the learner may have not encountered before.

-- Identify problems which require additional technical support and communicate the type of problem effectively.
+- Identify problems that require additional technical support and communicate the type of problem effectively.

 Module-Specific Communication Skills